 Hunters Country House is a swift 10km drive from Plettenberg Bay, close enough for convenience and far enough from bustling crowds.
 This sprawling rural retreat is set amid sprawling lawns, with lush trees casting shade over wandering butterflies while a soft cacophony of bird songs waft about on the wind.
 Nestled in the heart of the Garden Route with towns like Knysna and George a short drive away, Plett is the perfect combination of country and coast.
 Visitors can enjoy beach days on Blue Flag beaches, shark-cage diving, whale-watching, and all the bustling delights that can be found in town from boutique shops, delis and galleries.

 Day 7 - Plettenberg Bay

 After breakfast visit Birds of Eden – the largest free-flight bird aviary in the world.
-Proceed to Bramon Wine Estate for a tasting followed by lunch (to own account).
-Optional: Marine Encounter boat trip (weather and time permitting; additional charge) before returning to the lodge for the remainder of the afternoon at leisure before dinner.
+Proceed to Bramon Wine Estate for a tasting followed by lunch (at own expense).
+Time permitting you have the option of embarking on a marine encounter boat trip (weather permitting and at own expense) before returning to the lodge for the remainder of the afternoon at leisure before dinner.
 (BD)

 Day 8 - Port Elizabeth

 After breakfast and check-out formalities, journey along the final leg of the Garden Route to the beautiful Tsitsikamma National Park.
 Enjoy a walk along the suspension bridge across the Storms River mouth gorge which offers visitors incredible views and photo opportunities.
 Arrive in Port Elizabeth at approximately 18h00 with drop-off at the hotel.
 (B)